datastaxdevs/workshop-cassandra-data-modeling/README.md

 <summary><b> 2️⃣ What other prerequisites are required?</b></summary>
 <hr>
 <ul>
-<li>You will need enough *real estate* on screen, we will ask you to open a few windows and it would not fit on mobiles (tablets should be OK)
+<li>You will need enough "real estate" on screen, we will ask you to open a few windows and it would not fit on mobiles (tablets should be OK)
 <li>You will need an Astra account: don't worry, we'll work through that in the following
 <li>As "Intermediate level" we expect you to know what java and Spring are.
 </ul>